Ohalo-Ltd/solevm/README.md

 ### Runtime

 First of all, the `EthereumRuntime` code is designed to run on a constantinople net, with all constantinople features.
+The `genesis.json` file in the root folder can be used to configure the geth EVM (through the `--prestate` option).

 The executable contract is `EthereumRuntime.sol`.
 The contract has an `execute` method which is used to run code.
 It has many overloaded versions, but the simplest version takes two arguments - `code` and `data`.